lbnl-science-it/cborg-web/content/english/pages/api_examples.md

 To use the API server, you must provide your personal API key and set the model base endpoint to `https://api.cborg.lbl.gov`.

+Local clients on the LBL Network (VPN, Employee Wifi or Ethernet) may also use `https://api-local.cborg.lbl.gov` to bypass Cloudflare, which could block your application if it exceeds rate-limits.

 To request a key, [complete this form](/api_request).

 ## Example Code